4strodev/events/README.md

 # Events
-This is a simple library that allows to create event listeners.
+This is a simple event service that allows you to emit events, listen events using glob regex to match event names.
+Destroy event listeners.
+It is context aware and allows you to use it for graceful shutdown.

 ## Installation
 ```sh